kata-containers/kata-containers/design/kata-design-requirements.md

 ### [CRI](http://blog.kubernetes.io/2016/12/container-runtime-interface-cri-in-kubernetes.html) and [Kubernetes](https://kubernetes.io) support
 The Kata Containers project **MUST** provide two interfaces for CRI shims to manage hardware virtualization based Kubernetes pods and containers:
--  An OCI and `runc` compatible command line interface, as decribed in the previous section.
+-  An OCI and `runc` compatible command line interface, as described in the previous section.
 This interface is used by implementations such as [`CRI-O`](http://cri-o.io) and [`cri-containerd`](https://github.com/containerd/cri-containerd), for example.
 - A hardware virtualization runtime library API for CRI shims to consume and provide a more CRI native implementation.
 The [`frakti`](https://github.com/kubernetes/frakti) CRI shim is an example of such a consumer.